po1sigala/live/01-Class-Content/17-CS-dev/01-Activities/18-Stu_Factory-Vs-Constructor/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What are the two paradigms of JavaScript?
+* What are the three paradigms of JavaScript?

 Use [Google](https://www.google.com) or another search engine to research this.